cloudoperators/greenhouse/README.md

 ## Licensing

-Copyright (20xx-)20xx SAP SE or an SAP affiliate company and <your-project> contributors.
+Copyright 2024-2026 SAP SE or an SAP affiliate company and Greenhouse contributors.
 Please see our [LICENSE](LICENSE) for copyright and license information.
-Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/SAP/<your-project>).
+Detailed information including third-party components and their licensing/copyright information is available [via the REUSE tool](https://api.reuse.software/info/github.com/cloudoperators/greenhouse).